je-wi/DCO_CBE-manifest-v2/README.md

   * Validation delay in seconds
   * Journal URL
   * Journal Shortname

+## v03
+* DCO Archive: download all PDF-galleys at once as XML
+* Options:
+  * Download count
+  * Download interval in seconds

 ## Link Validation
 Looks for all a-Tags in the active Tab and marks them with an extra class, the attribute "dco_m" andd the attribute "href_origin".
 With the button in the popup everey marked url can validate with a HEAD-request.